FAQ

 3. Is a higher migration number always better according to the model?

 No. Higher Net Overseas Migration (NOM) can expand the economic dividend if the intake is strongly skilled and quickly utilised.
-However, it also increases housing demand and city pressure.
-The model rewards combinations where benefits grow faster than pressures, often meaning moderate volumes with high selection quality and strong housing supply.
+It can also increase housing and city pressure.
+The model rewards settings where benefits grow faster than pressure, not volume for its own sake.

 4. Does Net Overseas Migration (NOM) include tourists?